Lou1s/Software-Renderer/README.md

 **To do:** clipping, (more) shading and texturing.

-**Current status** - backface culling, naive painter's algorithm, (incredibly) basic lighting, full matrix and vector library for transforms.
+**Current status:** backface culling, naive painter's algorithm, (incredibly) basic lighting, full matrix and vector library for transforms.

 ![](car.gif)